gvwilson/thirdbit/src/fiction/iffy/index.md

 and her mouth tasted like someone had stuffed it with old socks.
 Something tugged at the skin on her upper lip as she yawned.
 She rubbed it,
-then stared in weary disbelief at a crust of scab in her hand.
+then stared in weary resignation at a crust of scab in her hand.
 Her nose had been bleeding.
 There was some on her pillow, too.